tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

   - effect of a cause rather than cause of an effect
 Framework:
 - Rubin Causl model:
-  - help us be clear abotu the effects we are estimating
+  - help us be clear about the effects we are estimating
   - treatments (intervention and control)
   - units (the entities at a particular point in time)
   - potential outcomes